比较

 拿 A 跟 B 比较 → compare A to B (拿…跟 = take…and match against)

 When 比较 precedes an adjective or verb without a second term being compared, it functions as a degree adverb meaning "relatively," "fairly," or "rather."
 This is the more frequent everyday use.
-It hedges: instead of claiming something is simply 好 (good), saying 比较好 signals "good relative to expectations" or "good enough" — a characteristic Chinese tendency to qualify rather than assert.
+It hedges: instead of claiming something is simply 好 (good), saying 比较好 signals "good relative to expectations" or "good enough," a characteristic tendency in Mandarin to qualify rather than assert.

 A 比 B + adj + 得多 → A is much more [adj] than B